-Hi guys thanks for coming to the site.
-The subject here is relationships and I will be posting a series of short posts on this matter.
-I do not aim to cause any offence and if any is caused as a result of relaying my experiences or generalising in order to make a point I apologize in advance.
-The aim is for me to learn from you and hopefully vice versa.
-I respect the opinion of my audience greatly so I would be honoured if you could comment on the posts you read as the feedback is vital for me going forwards.
+Hi guys thanks for coming to Written Mirror.
+The subject here is relationships, and, I will be posting a series of short posts on this matter.
+I do not aim to cause any offence.
+Apologies in advance, if any is caused as a result of relaying my experiences.
+Similarly if I end up generalising to make a point.
+The aim is for us to learn from each other.
+I respect the opinion of my readers greatly.
+I would be grateful, if you could comment on the posts you read.
+The feedback is vital to my writing going forwards.

 There has been a uproar of angst towards Steve Harvey, author of, ‘Act Like a Lady, Think Like a Man‘.

 Men have said, “His man card should be revoked for not respecting the game”